cosmos72/gomacro/README.md

 For the experience report written while implementing them, see [doc/generics.md](doc/generics.md)

-They are in early stage of development, and at the moment only generic types and functions are supported.
+They are in beta status, and at the moment only generic types and functions are supported.
 Syntax and examples:
 ```
 template[T,U] type Pair struct { First T; Second U }